-Since today is Presidents Day, we’d like to acknowledge and thank Dwight D. Eisenhower who served from 1953 to 1961.
+On this Presidents Day, we’d like to acknowledge and thank Dwight D. Eisenhower who served from 1953 to 1961.
 Here are nine things you may not have known about the 34th President of the United States.

 1. He was born on October 14, 1890 in Denison, Texas.

 2. He had an appendectomy in 1923.